 Having vectorised the painting for them, approving the many wool samples (who would have thought there could be so many white or black yarns}, and agreeing the level of finish required (trimming and colour edge definition), the data was sent to the factory in India.
 Within 3 weeks progress photos were sent and within 5 weeks the carpet had been completed and awaiting shipment.
 Then, a coronavirus lockdown was imposed across India and shipping was delayed for 2 months.

 When then carpet arrived, it was a revelation with nothing lost in translation but with the benefit of it being four times the original size, with an increase in intensity of colour caused by the local lack of reflection and a softening caused by the natural mottling of the New Zealand wool

 I had intended the carpet to be shown in my solo show hung from a wall mounted batten and available for sale but the quality was exceptional, with a tight weave and dense colours, so I have decided to keep it and use it for its intended purpose; a carpet.

 I’m now in the process of defining how much more complex the weaving can go.
-I will visit the factory to push the technique as far as it can and will have more made and these rugs, I will sell.
+I will visit the workshop to push the technique as far as it can and will have more made, and these rugs, I will sell.

 I can’t wait!